Yuem9862/DavidsTea-clone/README.md

 - I used 3 different ways to create the carousals/sliders

 ### Takeaways
-- Sematic tags in HTML
+- Semantic tags in HTML
 - CSS media query in particular
 - display:none
 - How to center a div